RSS Advisory Board

 2. Conventions

-In this documentation, the key words may, must, must not, optional, recommended, required, shall, shall not, should and should not are to be interpreted as described in RFC 2119.
+In this documentation, the key words may, must, must not, optional, recommended, required, shall, shall not, should and should not are to be interpreted according to the guidelines in RFC 2119.

 3. Channel License